ArtemDmytriv/GL_BaseCamp/w1/README.txt

 +Was testing with windows server and windows client, all is ok

-+Linux ver. used x11lib for getting current mouse position -Not implemented mouse clicks
++Linux ver. used x11lib for getting current mouse position +Implemented mouse clicks in Linux cleint
--Have some troubles when clicks in running client window (if clien window minimize/hide all is ok)